OxWearables/ukb_download_and_prep_template/docs/hes.rst

 =========
 Notes
 =========

 - The JSON file should have :code:`level` specified. :code:`"level": "primary"` identifies only diagnoses which were the primary diagnosis in the admission, whereas :code:`"level": "all"` identifies all diagnoses.
 - This dataset includes hospital admissions only.
-You may also want to extract appearance of these codes on death certificates, which are available in the download of participant data (fields `40001 and 4002 <https://biobank.ctsu.ox.ac.uk/crystal/label.cgi?id=100093>`_) .
+You may also want to extract appearance of these codes on death certificates, which are available in the download of participant data (fields `40001 and 40002 <https://biobank.ctsu.ox.ac.uk/crystal/label.cgi?id=100093>`_ or `via the Data Portal <https://biobank.ctsu.ox.ac.uk/crystal/exinfo.cgi?src=COVID19_availability>`_) .